Close Button

 What are the different types of varicose veins?

-Our Consultant Vascular surgeons will grade your varicose veins during your initial consultation from one to six.
+Our Consultant Vascular Surgeon will grade your varicose veins during your initial consultation from one to six.
 This depends on how large they are, if they bulge above the surface of your skin or if they cause skin damage.
 Varicose veins come in different sizes and can surprisingly be hidden just under the surface.
 Big veins do not always cause the biggest problems and smaller varicose veins can also be surprisingly troublesome.
 Veins are often grouped into:

 1. Reticular – these are a red colour and are often grouped together in a network of spider veins